 The Peregrine Fund site.
 Keep up with raptor conservation projects around the world, including the California Condor reintroduction to the wild in northern Arizona and the breeding program to save the endangered Mauritius Kestrel.

 The one kite flying record that really counts

 "Dan, with the thirty foot delta that we discussed a year ago we flew to 14,558 feet above sea level from a field that was 860 feet above sea level setting a new world altitude record by more than 1000 feet.
 Will send exact data later." - Richard Synergy, 16 August, 2000

-The current record (in the modern era)
+The latest record I know of (in the modern era)

 "After 10 years and many attempts we have broken the world record.
 On the 23rd of September we flew a kite to 16,038ft.
 For the full details look at kiterecord.org.au."

 Kite Lines bookstore aims to carry all kite titles from around the world

 There must be hundreds; these are some I've seen